weareenvoy/wordpress-plugin-envoy-rest-api-email/README.md

 > \
 > The `category` will determine if routing contacts will be read from the user-defined `claimant` or `provider` table within the WordPress admin settings.\
 > Then within that resulting table, the `state` field will determine which of those contacts will receive copies of the email (aka '_email routing_').

+### __POST__ `/wp-json/envoy/route_emails_by_category`

+> This endpoint receives a web-browser's `contact-us` form submission payload and performs the role of notifying others of the submission.\
+> \
+> Part of this role is related to a user-defined email routing 'category' to 'email' settings exists in the WordPress admin plugin settings for this plugin.
+The 'category' field in the form submission is the important field that relates to looking-up appropriate contacts to route the submission to.